-We enjoyed ourselves greatly, although – big children that we are – the essential part of our fun was caused by the wine list.
+We enjoyed ourselves greatly, though admittedly the essential part of our fun was caused by the wine list.
 Have you ever tried to read wine descriptions?
 They’re hilarious.
 I know this all is just specific jargon, but how can one write down things like ‘finishing with rustic yet velvet tannins’, ‘well-rounded in the mouth, medium bodied with a touch of chalk’ or ‘candied figs on the nose’ with a straight face?
 The cuisine was truly great though.
-We were set on trying some fish (where else if not at the sea shore?), so we ate some bread with smalec (please don’t be fooled by the English Wikipedia – smalec is not lard) as an appetizer, and then I ate a delicious catfish dish, while Andy had some fried cod, which was just as fantastic.
+We were set on trying some fish (where else if not at the sea shore?), so we ate some bread with smalec (please don’t be fooled by the English Wikipedia – smalec is not lard) as an appetizer, and then I ate a delicious catfish dish.

 Just before entering the door to our guest house, I took a moment to look at St. Mary’s church (or, again, the part of St. Mary’s church that was visible from that point).